Mold

 Be careful if you think there’s mold under your wallpaper, though.
 Peeling it off yourself to see may end up exposing you to a cloud of spores!

-If you’re willing to do a more intensive test, consider trying to probe the wall in question with a screwdriver.
+If you’re willing to do a more intensive test, consider probing the wall in question with a screwdriver.
 If things are soft or crumbling, you may already have rot taking hold because of mold.

 Mold Behind The Walls

-One common issue people with water damage have to deal with is mold behind their walls.
-In some cases, mold can be easy to visually identify and take care of, but in many cases, it’s the mold you can’t see that is the biggest problem.
+One common issue people with water damage have to deal with is mold in walls.
+In some cases, visible mold can be easy to identify and take care of, but in many cases, it's the mold you can't see that is the biggest problem.

-So if you can’t see it, how do you know that you have a mold problem?
-If you start experiencing allergy symptoms such as those listed above, it may be a sign that there is some mold growing out of sight in your home, especially if there has been recent flooding or heavy rain.
+If you start experiencing allergy symptoms such as those listed above, it may be a sign that there is some mold growing out of sight in your home.
 In addition, mold, even behind the walls, still leaves a trademark odor.
 If you start to notice a strange smell, this may be another indication that you need to call an expert!

-Since mold is usually caused by water damage, it can be helpful to understand the different classes of water damage that can occur in the home.
+Since mold is usually caused by water damage, it can be helpful to understand the different Water Damage Restoration that can occur in the home.
 This will help to identify how serious the problem is and how it can be fixed.

 Water Damage Has Different Types